Contra (New England)

 Balance the line (left first), R.O’M. roll left across new neighbor.

-A2: Facing neighbor, R-L pull-by along the line (& around any corners - men circulate Cw.), Allemande right 3rd neighbor… to L-R pull-by back to place,
+A2: Facing neighbor, R-L pull-by along the line (& around any corners - men circulate Cw.), Allemande right 3rd neighbor… to pull-by left #2 neighbor,

 B1: …to cross the set (to the left of the on-coming lady) - back to partner (meet palm-to-palm),